Privacy Policy

 Primarily, your personal and credit information is used in order to provide our services to you.
 We may also collect, hold and disclose your personal and credit information for the following purposes:

 We may also use the information for a purpose that is related to the primary purposes, if this use would be reasonably expected by you, or otherwise with your consent.
+You do not need to provide all the information requested by us, but this may prevent us from providing some or all of our products or services to you.

 In line with modern business practices common to many financial institutions and to meet your specific needs we may disclose your personal or credit information to the following organisations: